 - This Privacy Notice applies to websites and services that are owned and operated by us.
 We do not exercise control over the sites/applications that may be linked from the Services.
 You may see ‘social buttons’ during your use of the Sites, including but not limited to Twitter, Facebook, LinkedIn and Instagram which enable you to share or bookmark certain web pages.
 These websites and social platforms have their own cookies and privacy practices, which are controlled by them.
 These other sites/applications may place their own cookies or other files on your computer, collect data or solicit personal information from you.
 You acknowledge that the Services may enable or assist you to access the Sites’ content of, correspond with, and purchase goods and services from, third parties via third-party websites and that you do so solely at your own risk.

 - Requirement to process personal data

 If you do not provide us with your information for the purposes described above, we cannot send you our newsletter, respond to your queries and requests, liaise with you on client matters, progress a matter for you or assess your suitability for a role within our firm.

 - Automated decision-making and profiling

 We do not use any personal data for automated decision-making or profiling.

-We may update this privacy notice from time to time and will publish such updated version on our Site, as appropriate.
+- We may update this Privacy Notice from time to time and at our sole discretion.
+We will publish the date of the most recent updated version on our Sites and at the top of this Privacy Notice, as appropriate.